 W, 2:30-4 pm

 Assistant Professor, Faculty Advisor

-Dr. KILIÇ was born and raised in Turkey.
+BiographyDr.
+KILIÇ was born and raised in Turkey.
 After completing her bachelors degree in economics, she moved to the U.S. to pursue graduate school.
+She completed her masters and doctorate degrees at Arizona State University in sociology.
 She arrived in Anchorage in the summer of 2008 after 14 years in Arizona.
 She is still getting acclimated...

 EducationPh.D., Sociology, Arizona State University, 2006,"Reluctant Citizens?
 Belonging and Immigrant Loyalties in the Era of Transnationalism."

 M.A., Sociology, Arizona State University, 1997, "Mainland Watching Diaspora: Perceptions of Diaspora in the Turkish Press (1972-1993)."